Whodini: Back in Black

-In 1986, the group released a third album Back in Black, fully produced by Smith.
+In 1986, the group released their third studio album Back in Black, fully produced by Smith.
 A number of songs from the album received heavy local New York airplay, such as "Funky Beat" and the controversial "I'm a Ho".
 "Fugitive" was guitar-driven funk and "Last Night (I Had a Long Talk With...)" was introspective.
 Paul Kodish, the drummer of Pendulum, was featured on the album.

 Touring

-From 1982 to 1986, the group was at its most productive; they toured with more successful groups such as Run-D.M.C., LL Cool J, the Fat Boys, and other prominent hip hop, R&B and funk bands.
+From 1982 to 1986, the group was at its most productive; they toured with more successful groups such as Run-DMC, LL Cool J, the Fat Boys, and other prominent hip hop, R&B and funk bands.
 The group was involved in the first Fresh Fest tour, which was the first hip hop tour to play large coliseums nationwide.
 In July 1986, the group appeared at Philadelphia's Spectrum Stadium in front of an audience of 18,000.
 They were the first hip hop act and break dance troop to tour in the UK and Europe, with UTFO also appearing with the group as its break dance act.

 Open Sesame and the New School

 By 1987, the group had earned its share of gold singles and albums.
-With the fourth album Open Sesame, its final release of the 1980s, the group had turned away from their once-playful simple beats and catchy rhymes of the old school, and instead became vocally harder and more instrument-driven, with guitars and horns and bells.
-They even began to sample, as a snippet of Cheryl Lynn's "Got to be Real" is heard on the song "Now That Whodini's Inside the Joint".
-Smith again produced the entire album except for two tracks, "Be Yourself" and "I'm Def (Jump Back And Kiss Myself)", produced by Sinester.
+With their fourth studio album Open Sesame, their final release of the 1980s, the group had turned away from their once-playful simple beats and catchy rhymes of the old-school, and instead became vocally harder and more instrument-driven, with guitars and horns and bells.
+They even began to sample, as a snippet of Cheryl Lynn's "Got to Be Real" is heard on the song "Now That Whodini's Inside the Joint".
+Smith again produced the entire album except for two tracks, "Be Yourself" and "I'm Def (Jump Back and Kiss Myself)", produced by Sinester.

-This new-school style had been similarly done almost a year previously, on the multi-million selling debut albums by L.L.
-Cool J and the Beastie Boys, as many groups had already turned to the kind of hip hop and rock music that crossed over easily, and Open Sesame failed to produce any real hits.
+This new-school style had been similarly done almost a year previously, on the multi-million selling debut studio albums by LL Cool J and the Beastie Boys, as many groups had already turned to the kind of hip hop and rock music that crossed over easily, and Open Sesame failed to produce any real hits.

-Although the group was still obligated to Jive Records, for the next few years the band eked out its tenure by occasionally only releasing singles, including "Anyway I Gotta Swing It" for the A Nightmare on Elm Street 5: The Dream Child movie soundtrack.
+Although the group was still obligated to Jive Records, for the next few years the band eked out its tenure by occasionally only releasing singles, including "Anyway I Gotta Swing It" for the 1989 A Nightmare on Elm Street 5: The Dream Child movie soundtrack.